08.1 Dhekunu Mala

 “Okay.
 Bye, Thirty-One!”

-Habib said to Shakir, “Here is how you turn off.
+Habib turned to Shakir, “Here is how you turn it off.
 Bring down the volume and switch off the set.
 Never leave it on.
 And with practice, alter the channel.”

 “Who is it?” asked Shakir.

 “Thirty-Two.
-I’ll tell you later,” responded Habib, “Now we set up our studio tomorrow.”
+I will tell you later,” Habib said, “Now we set up our studio tomorrow.”

-By the end of October, they set the studio.
+By the end of October, they managed to set the studio.
 A lot of work done in the room by the northeast corner on the floor level.
 A corner blocked by cardboard to create a tiny darkroom.
-Interior of this room was dark enough when the windows were closed.
-They set up the apparatus and several tanks, chemicals, stock of photography products and accessories.
-They fixed two batteries to supply power to the developing equipment and finally a padlock on the door.
+Interior of this bedroom was dark enough when the windows close.
+They fixed the apparatus; several tanks, chemicals, stock of photography products and accessories.
+Installed two batteries to supply power to the developing equipment and finally a padlock on the door.

-“The thing…listening devices,” simplified Habib, “now we bug the magistrate’s office.”
+“Listening devices,” said Habib, “now we bug the magistrate’s office.”

 “Adaran!”